-It marks the most dramatic development in international finance since the collapse of the Bretton Woods system.
+It was the most dramatic development in international finance since the collapse of the Bretton Woods system.
 A new currency, the euro, began trading among 11 European nations-Austria, Belgium, Finland, France, Germany, Ireland, Italy, Luxembourg, the Netherlands, Portugal, and Spain-in 1999.
 During a three-year transition, each nation continued to have its own currency, which traded at a fixed rate with the euro.
-In 2002, the currencies of the participant nations disappeared altogether and were replaced by the euro.
-In 2007, Slovenia adopted the euro, as did Cyprus and Malta in 2008 and Slovakia in 2009.
-Several other countries are also hoping to join.
+In 2001, Greece joined, and in 2002, the currencies of the participant nations disappeared altogether and were replaced by the euro.
+In 2007, Slovenia adopted the euro, as did Cyprus and Malta in 2008, Slovakia in 2009, and Estonia in 2011.
 Notable exceptions are Britain, Sweden, Switzerland, and Denmark.
 Still, most of Europe now operates as the ultimate fixed exchange rate regime, a region with a single currency.